Water temperature in Yaizu

 Minimum:

-As of now, in Yaizu, the water temperature is 68.8°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 0.6°F lower than the average recorded on this particular day in recent years.
+As of now, in Yaizu, the water temperature is 76.9°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 3.2°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 71.9°F on 2019, while the historical minimum was 68.4°F on 2017.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 76.3°F on 2022, while the historical minimum was 70.4°F on 2015.

 Daily water temperature in Yaizu